From time to time, and as part of one-way transactions, both users and suppliers of containers might sometimes split a release.

 Does the Total Loss Insurance cover such cases?

 For the xChange Total Loss Insurance, the user of the container is the insured party.
-Hence as soon as he reports a unit as “picked up” in a request that has insurance enabled, the unit is automatically insured.
+Hence as soon as he reports a unit as “picked up” in a Leasing Deal that has insurance enabled, the unit is automatically insured.
 This is irrespective of whether he picked up additional units under a release, as long as the units are reported as picked up.

 In cases where the user does not report units as picked up and under his control (in the example above if John’s agent has made the mistake and used the unit for another principal—or if John has deliberately picked up too many units and has hidden that from the seller), the insurance does not cover.